Digital-Methods-HASS/AU664345_Chandler_Christian/README.md

 Please see the files: Sarahs_life.R and Sarahs_FavoritePlacesDM2021.

-For the Digital Methods Final Project feel free to look at the various versions of the homemade dataset and the attempts at visualisation in R, which sadly didn't get very far.
+For the Digital Methods Final Project feel free to look at the various versions of the homemade dataset and the attempts at visualisation in R, which sadly didn't to much nor got very far.